paragdhoble/Study_Document/Interview Questions.md

 select max(salary), name  from (select distinct salary, name from emptable order by salary desc fetch first 3 row only)

 Q: What is WindowHand and Windowhandles and its return type?
 - Return type of Windowhandles is SET

+Q: Aluure report limitations?

+Q:Types of Locator in selenium?
+- Types of Locator
+  - Id >> Id is the fastest locator as compare to others.
+  - Name
+  - Clas Name
+  - tagsName
+  - LinkText
+  - partialLinkTest
+  - Css Selector
+  - Xpath.

+Q: Background and Hooks , BeforeALL
+-

 Q: Program to get unique words